 books chapters and monographs

-Bushe, G., & Marshak, R. J. (Ed.).
-(2018).
+Bushe, G., & Marshak, R. J. (Eds.), (2018).
 Dialogic Organization Development: The Theory and Practice of Transformational Change (Japanese translation by K.Nakamura).
-Japan: Eiji Press.
+Eiji Press.